-- 1. Bottle lambs need to be owned and tagged by youth age 7-12 with approved 4-H ear tags by July 1st.
-Lambs must be fed on a bottle or bucket for at least 30 days. - 2.
-All bottle lambs must have a Scrapie Tag. - 3.
-Bottle lambs are not to show in the breeding nor market sheep classes and do not qualify for the premium auction nor carcass show.
+- 1. All bottle lambs need to be tagged by July 1st - 2.
+The bottle lamb class is for youth ages 7-13 (Junior and Intermediate) - 3.
+Lambs must be fed by a bottle or bucket for at least 30 days. - 4.
+Bottle Lambs are not to show in the Breeding nor Market Sheep classes and do not qualify for the Premium Auction or Carcass Show.